New Mexico fire prompts evacuation of as many as 200

-A wildfire burning in northern New Mexico prompted the evacuation Thursday of as many as 200 people and led the governor to activate the state emergency operations center.
+A fast-moving wildfire burned at least 600 acres in northern New Mexico on Thursday, prompting the evacuation of as many as 200 people and led the governor to activate the state emergency operations center.

-The flames were spreading quickly through an area of the Jemez Mountains along New Mexico Highway 4.
+The flames were spreading quickly through an area of the Jemez Mountains west of Los Alamos along New Mexico Highway 4.
 A towering plume of smoke could be seen from miles away.

-Gov. Susana Martinez said more than 100 acres had burned in a matter of hours.
+Santa Fe National Forest spokeswoman Julie Ann Overton said the fire was about 20 miles (32 kilometers) away from Los Alamos and burn scars from previous fires in the area may keep it from hitting the city.

-“New Mexicans know better than most just how devastating wildfires can be, and as we face this year’s fire season together, we’re also reminding everyone to keep safety in mind and be prepared,” she said in a statement.
+About 100 firefighters along with three heavy air tankers, six engines and a helicopter were trying to prevent the flames from reaching about 300 structures that could possibly be at risk.

 Most Read Stories